towa-digital/gebrueder-weiss-woocommerce/docs/development.md

 The documentation is done via [docsify](https://docsify.js.org/).
 To run it locally you have to install it first with `npm install`
-Then you can run it with `docsify serve docs` from the root of the plugin.
+Then you can run it with `npx docsify serve docs` from the root of the plugin.